Xunnamius/isomorphic-json-fetch/README.md

 # isomorphic-json-fetch 🐕🐕🐕

-I love [unfetch](https://github.com/developit/unfetch) ~~mostly because it reminds me of my dog~~ because it's such a lightweight non-nonsense fetch library.
+I love [unfetch](https://github.com/developit/unfetch) ~~mostly because it reminds me of my dog~~ because it's such a lightweight no-nonsense fetch library.
 This package is a small wrapper around (isomorphic) unfetch geared specifically for fetching JSON and easily sharing configuration across the application.
 Specifically: